 So how do we avoid this problem in our own writing?

 1. Don’t start with the main action.
-We need to see the character in her real world before the main conflict arises.
+Personally?
+I need to see the character in her real world before the main conflict arises.
 This provides contrast, pitting the old safe-but-somehow-unsatisfactory world against the crazy new one.
-It also gives us a chance to get to know the hero before her world is turned upside down.
+It also gives me a chance to get to know the hero before her world is turned upside down.
 So if your story is about people surviving an ebola outbreak, don’t open with the hero’s mother bleeding from the eyes.
 If it’s about a woman living in the aftermath of divorce, don’t open with her husband leaving her.
 Give readers a chance to care about the hero before the main conflict arises, and readers will be more inclined to stick around to see what happens to her.

 2. Avoid gimmicky opening action sequences.
 I made this mistake in one of my first novels.
 My book opened with the main character running through a field, breathing heavily and casting frantic looks over her shoulder.
 Readers assumed she was being chased, and she was.
 But when it turned out she was just playing hide-and-seek, they were not amused.
 The opening came across as contrived, which is fitting, since that’s exactly what it was.
 Readers are smart.
 They know when they’re being deceived or manhandled, and like anyone with any sense, they don’t like it at all.
 (This is one of the reasons why opening dream sequences rarely work.)

 The thing is, enthralling stories that suck readers in don’t have to start with action.
 Look at The Hunger Games.
 Talk about action-packed—yet, it opens with the main character waking up.
 Collins could have opened her book at half-a-dozen later points in the story, and there would have been a lot more going on.
 But those openings wouldn’t have worked, imo, because they weren’t the right place to start her story.
 And that brings us to something super important that you have to do…